VladyslavUsenko/basalt/README.md

 cmake .. -DCMAKE_BUILD_TYPE=RelWithDebInfo
 make -j8
 ```
-NOTE: It is possible to compile the code on Ubuntu 16.04, but you need to install cmake-3.10 or higher and gcc-7.
-See corresponding [Dockerfile](docker/b_image_xenial/Dockerfile) as an example.

 ## Usage
 * [Camera, IMU and Mocap calibration.
 (TUM-VI, Euroc, UZH-FPV and Kalibr datasets)](doc/Calibration.md)